kasselhingee/sqreg-diagnostic-plots/README.md

 local modname = "demo"
 ```

-Save the predictions and residuals from sqreg into a file with:
+Save the predictions and residuals from `sqreg` into a file with:
 ```
 run sqreg_saveresiduals `modname'
 ```
-This will also overwrite your returned data.
+__Warning: This will also overwrite your returned data.__

 Use this file to generate diagnostic plots with: